makeabilitylab/physcomp/arduino/buttons.md

 ### What value should I use for my pull-down or pull-up resistors?

-The short answer: use a 10kΩ resistor.
+The short answer: use a **10kΩ resistor**.
 As mentioned above, the official [Arduino docs](https://www.arduino.cc/en/Tutorial/DigitalPins) recommend a 10kΩ pull-down or pull-up resistor for digital input pins.
 On the ATmega microcontrollers (those on the Arduino Uno and Leonardo), the internal pull-up resistor is 20kΩ.
 On the Arduino Due, the internal pull-up is between 50kΩ and 150kΩ.

 #### Tradeoffs in selecting a pull-up resistor